Plain English Summary

 d) Sedation: the risk of sedation will be mitigated by administering the drug in a sedentary position.

-Not related to reaction to the drug, participants will have bloods taken before and after the treatment period.
+Not related to reaction to the drug, participants may have bloods taken before and after the treatment period.
 A qualified and experienced physician will conduct these procedures, so clinical risk will be extremely low.
 However, if complications occur, the study team will adhere to appropriate GCP & HTA regulations in response and recommend emergency actions for the participant if needed.

 Where is the study run from?